rontrim/soccer-data-store/README.md

-# soccer-data-store

-Let me look at the main Python file and requirements to understand what this project does:Based on the files in your repository, here's a polished README description for your soccer-data-store project:

----

 ## ⚽ Soccer Data Store

 A comprehensive data pipeline and analytics application for Big 5 European soccer leagues (Premier League, La Liga, Serie A, Bundesliga, Ligue 1).
 This project combines data engineering best practices with interactive visualization to provide deep insights into club performance metrics.